dirigiblelabs/curriculum-2017/VladimirMutafov/Documentation/create_project.md

 ## Context
 The first step in the process of developing an application is to create a project.
 In the [Dirigible Web IDE](http://www.dirigible.io/) this is fairly simple.

-## Procedures
+## Procedure
-1. Open the Dirigible Web IDE
+1. Open the Dirigible Web IDE.
 2. Navigate_ to the **Workspace Explorer**.
 3. Right-click on the blank space.
 A dropdown should appear.
 4. Select the **New -> Project** option.